Multi-particle collision simulations of 2D one-component plasmas: anomalous transport and dimensional crossovers: The numerical code

 where $n$ is the (spatially constant) number density and $\mathcal{C}$ is a normalization factor so that the integral of $f$ over the simulation domain equals 1.\\ Note that for this class of initial conditions, the average self-consistent electrostatic field is zero, because the counter background charge screens the long-range tail of the Coulomb interaction.
 However, spatiotemporal fluctuations of the field $\mathbf{E}(\mathbf{r}_i)$ persist.
 We performed test simulations of globally neutral equilibrium systems for different values $n$ and different combinations of system size and grid resolution.
 We found that, for $N_c=N_x\times N_y\geq 50$, the electrostatic field averaged over the particle positions is actually zero, independently on the systems size.
 For fixed $n$ and fixed cell size $\Delta s$, the amplitude of its fluctuations $\sigma_{\mathbf{E}}$ decrease with the systems size as a power-law as shown in Fig. \ref{fluctuation} for the $x$-component of $\mathbf{E}$.\\

 In this paper, we want also to address the question if the presence of such fluctuations of $\mathbf{E}$ have an influence on the hydrodynamic behavior of 2D neutral plasmas.
 In the following Section, we report two sets of numerical experiments for fixed plasma parameters.
 In the first case we impose $\Phi=0$, so that the conserved total energy is reduced to the kinetic term only, and particles move freely between collisions.
 In the second case $\Phi$ is computed from the instantaneous distribution of particles whose dynamics depends also on the fluctuating field $\mathbf{E}$.
 Despite the amplitude of fluctuations in the explored regimes is quite small, the presence of the fluctuating field could yield some changes in the hydrodynamic behavior of the system.
 In fact, as discussed in the following section, it does not affect significantly the form of the structure factors, but, this notwithstanding, the low--frequency component of the energy current frequency spectrum exhibits some difference, that can be attributed to finite size effects.\\ In the present work we do not investigate regimes where the self-consistent electric field is large, as it happens for sensible charge unbalance or in the presence of an external potential.
-These cases will be analyzed in a forthcoming publication \cite{newpap}.
+These cases will be analyzed in a forthcoming publication.\\ All numerical simulations presented in this paper have been carried out making use of units such that $k_B=\epsilon_0=m=q^2=1$, while the normalization of distances is fixed so that the cell length $\Delta s=\lambda_D=1$.
+With such a choice, the numerical model has only two control parameters, i.e. the temperature $T$ and the average number density $n$ that combined together yield $\Gamma$.